-Your vehicle's expected range is shown in the instrument panel and depends on several factors.
+Your car's expected range is shown in the driver display and depends on several factors.

-Your range is primarily related to the amount of fuel left in the tank and your driving practices, but external conditions can also be a factor.
-The fuel meter and expected range are displayed in the instrument panel.
+Your range is primarily related to the amount of fuel left in your car's tank and your driving practices but external conditions can also be a factor.
+The fuel meter and expected range are displayed in the driver display.